I tried visualizing Claude Code's OTel logs in a CloudWatch dashboard

 --profile <your-profile>

-Before deployment, confirm the allowlist behavior and absence of PII leakage with unit tests.
+Before deployment, run unit tests to confirm allowlist behavior and absence of PII leakage.

 cd sam/claude-otel-sanitizer